Are There Any Pink Fish? 15 Beautiful Fish That Are Pink (2023)

 Diet small invertebrates such as crustaceans, mollusks, and worms.

-Fairy wrasses, or Cirrhilabrus, are a genus of Fish in the family Labridae found in the Indo-Pacific region’s coral reefs and nearby habitats.
+Fairy wrasses, or Cirrhilabrus, are a genus of Fish in the family Labridae living in the Indo-Pacific region’s coral reefs and nearby habitats.
+The stunning rosy-red scales, over the pinkish-gold hue of its body do fair justice to its name.

-They get at most 16 centimeters (6.3 inches) and are covered in vivid patterns.
-Males are more prominent and brightly colored than females.
-They are regular fixtures in aquaria.
+They get at most 7.2 cm in length and are covered in vivid patterns.
+Males are more prominent and brightly colored than females with a body moderately elongated and compressed.

 13. Pink Salmon